CharString/model_mommy/README.rst

 Model-mommy allows you to specify your own value generators.
 You can use this to

- * provide support for your custom fields
+* provide support for your own or 3rd party custom fields
- * override the default generators, on fields that require special validation

 .. code-block:: python